castedo/bpdf-spec/doc.md

 Metadata in a typical JATS XML document is sourced from both authors and journal publishers.
 In this most common scenario, JATS XML serves as a vehicle for multiple sources of metadata.
-Baseprint JATS XML differs from typical JATS XML documents in two ways:
+Baseprint XML differs from typical JATS XML documents in two ways:

 1. a Baseprint document is designed for self-archiving/self-publishing by authors, and
-2. Baseprint JATS XML is contained within an *immutable* document *snapshot*.
+2. Baseprint XML is contained within an *immutable* document *snapshot*.

-With respect to a document snapshot, some metadata is *internal*, to be included in Baseprint JATS XML, while other metadata is *external* and intentionally not included.
+With respect to a document snapshot, some metadata is *internal*, to be included in Baseprint XML, while other metadata is *external* and intentionally not included.
-For example, the JATS element `/article/front/article-meta/title-group/article-title` is internal metadata that is sourced from an author and thus appropriately included in Baseprint JATS XML.
+For example, the JATS element `/article/front/article-meta/title-group/article-title` is internal metadata that is sourced from an author and thus appropriately included in Baseprint XML.
 In contrast, the JATS element `/article/front/article-meta/history` is external metadata, and does not make sense to store inside an immutable Baseprint document snapshot.